hugolundin/cookiecutters/README.md

 ## TODO

 There is a thing in Cookiecutter called [hooks](https://cookiecutter.readthedocs.io/en/latest/advanced/hooks.html) that allow you to run scripts before/after the project is generated.
-This could be used to [initialize a git repository](https://stackoverflow.com/a/38557845/8522840).
-Unfortunately hooks are project specific so we would need to duplicate the script in all cookiecutters.
+This could be useful for [initializing a git repository](https://stackoverflow.com/a/38557845/8522840).
+Unfortunately hooks are project specific so we would need to duplicate the script in every directory.

 Here are some cookiecutters I would like to add in the future: